rs-station/laue-dials/docs/tutorials/pdz2/tutorial_combine_passes_rst.rst

 The data is comprised of four passes of four timepoints each.
-Each of the four electric-field timepoints is taken for a given ``phi`` angle, then the crystal is rotated aaround the phi goniometer axis and then the four timepoints are taken again.
+Each of the four electric-field timepoints is taken for a given ``phi`` angle, then the crystal is rotated around the phi goniometer axis and then the four timepoints are taken again.
 This is done over four passes, ``c,d,e,f``.
 The start angle and the step can be found in the below table.